Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Proposed Method

-Note that for the $j$-th group, the associated MACs depend on $h$, $d$, $d^{\mathrm{int}}$, $C^{\mathrm{in}}$, and $C^{\mathrm{out}}$, which are further controlled by the Hard Concrete distribution $q(z_j \mid \alpha_j)$.
-Considering that MAC computation is strongly correlated with input length, for simplicity, we consistently estimate MACs based on a pseudo input of 1 second long throughout this paper.
+For each prunable group, the associated MACs depend on $h$, $d$, $d^{\mathrm{int}}$, $C^{\mathrm{in}}$, and $C^{\mathrm{out}}$.
+Because the total MAC count is strongly correlated with input sequence length, we consistently estimate MACs using a one-second pseudo input signal throughout this paper for comparability.